-This benefit is not available if the Policy is paid through a SuperWrap account.
+This benefit is not available if the Policy is held through a Super Fund unless Flexible Linking Plus is selected.

-- 5.3 The following conditions must be met for the Financial Planning Benefit to be paid: - → The financial plan must be provided by an approved, accredited financial adviser.

-- → We will only reimburse amounts relating to the preparation and presentation of the plan and not amounts relating to the implementation of the plan, or commission paid to a financial adviser. - → The Financial Planning Benefit must be claimed within 12 months of receiving the benefit. - → The recipient must be able to provide a copy of the invoice showing a breakdown of the services provided, and/or a receipt showing the amount paid.
+- 5.3 The following conditions must be met for the Financial Planning Benefit to be paid: - The financial plan must be provided by an approved, accredited financial adviser. - We will only reimburse amounts relating to the preparation and presentation of the plan and not amounts relating to the implementation of the plan, or commission paid to a financial adviser. - The Financial Planning Benefit must be claimed within 12 months of receiving the benefit. - The recipient must be able to provide a copy of the invoice showing a breakdown of the services provided, and/or a receipt showing the amount paid.